maurymarkowitz/RetroFOCAL/docs/RetroFOCAL language reference.md

 Command-line options:

+- `--help` or `-h`: Display help message
+- `--version` or `-v`: Print version information
+- `--upper-case` or `-u`: Convert all input to upper-case
-- `--run` or `-r`: Automatically run the program after loading (default behavior)
+- `--random` or `-r`: Seed the random number generator
+- `--output-file` or `-o`: Redirect TYPE output to the named file
+- `--input-file` or `-i`: Redirect ASK input from the named file
 - `--no-run` or `-n`: Load the program but do not run it automatically
-- `--stats`: Print program statistics after execution
+- `--print-stats` or `-p`: Print program statistics after execution
-- `--help` or `-h`: Display help message
+- `--write-stats` or `-w`: Write program statistics to the named file

 #### Examples:

+    retrofocal myprogram.fc
     retrofocal myprogram.fc --no-run
+    retrofocal myprogram.fc --print-stats
-    retrofocal myprogram.fc --stats
+    retrofocal myprogram.fc -r 12345 -o output.txt

 ### Interactive mode